cdlib/eschol-ui/README.md

 ### Background Images

 Icons are SVG images applied as background images.
-They tyically arrows and glyphs.
 Since they are part of the UI and not considered "content", They are not applied in the HTML as `img src`.

 Images considered content are not contained in the UI library, but live on the eScholarship static server.

 Background images will typically appear in the **SCSS** files in two ways:

-1. `background-image: inline('../images/icon_image.svg')` which gets injected into the stylesheet during the developent or build process.
+1. `background-image: inline('../images/icon_image.svg')` as an icon, which gets injected into the stylesheet during the developent or build process.
-2. `background-image: url('#{$media-path}image.svg')` which references the image from the eScholarship static server via the `media-path` variable.
+2. `background-image: url('#{$media-path}image.svg')` as a content-based image, which references the image from the eScholarship static server via the `media-path` variable.

 ## Supported Browsers